 Illinois Youth Center Chicago

 Illinois Youth Center Chicago was originally designed as a maximum-security facility for anticipated “super-predators,” but this prediction proved inaccurate.
 Now, it serves a minimum-security all-male population.
 The facility has no foliage, and outdoor recreation is limited to a sally port with a basketball goal.
 Despite being minimum-security, residents live in prison-like cells.
 Occasionally, it has housed female youth.
+This center has been a particular focus of juvenile detention center lawsuits.

 Illinois Youth Center Joliet

-The only all-male maximum-security facility in Cook County, Joliet housed three distinct populations: maximum-security-classified youth, juvenile technical parole violators, and juvenile parolees charged with adult crimes.
+The only all-male maximum-security juvenile facility in Cook County, Joliet housed three distinct populations: maximum-security-classified youth, juvenile technical parole violators, and juvenile parolees charged with adult crimes.
 The stark, institutional environment conflicted with the IDJJ’s rehabilitative mission.
 The facility closed in 2013 due to “budgetary concerns.”

-Of course, this place has a lot bigger problems than it budgets.
+Of course, this place had a lot bigger problems than it budgets.
 In 2011, a male guard at the Illinois Youth Center in Joliet was sentenced to six years in prison for assaulting a 17-year-old in 2008.
 The Illinois Youth Center at Joliet will have more than its fair share of sex abuse lawsuits in the months and years to come.

 Illinois Youth Center Harrisburg